-1. Amino acids, their classification.
+- 1. Amino acids, their classification.
 General properties.
-Formulas of proteinogenic amino acids.

-2. Peptides, their structure.
+Formulas of proteinogenic amino acids. - 2.
+Peptides, their structure.
 Classification and biological role of peptides.
-Spelling rules for peptides (proteins), their names and their charge definitions.

-3. Proteins as a class of organic substances, their biological functions.
-Classification of proteins.

-4. Qualitative determination of total protein in biological fluids.

-5. Peptide bond, its properties (postulates of Pauling-Corey).

-6. Protein hydrolysis.
-Role for the organism and practical implementation of protein hydrolyzates in medical practice.

-7. Secondary, supersecondary, tertiary, quaternary structures of a protein molecule (concept, varieties and stabilizing bonds).

-8. Conformational changes in functioning of proteins.
-Interaction of proteins with ligands.

-9. Denaturation.
+Be able to write formulas of peptides, determine their charge. - 3.
+Proteins as a class of organic substances, their biological functions.
+Classification of proteins. - 4.
+Quantitative determination of total protein in biological fluids (biuret method). - 5.
+Peptide bond, its properties (postulates of Pauling-Corey). - 6.
+Protein hydrolysis.
+Role for the organism and practical implementation of protein hydrolyzates in medical practice. - 7.
+Secondary, supersecondary, tertiary, quaternary structures of a protein molecule (concept, varieties and stabilizing bonds). - 8.
+Conformational changes in functioning of proteins.
+Interaction of proteins with ligands. - 9.
+Denaturation.
 Reversibility of denaturation.
-Mechanisms of denaturing factors action.

-10. General physical and chemical properties of proteins (viscosity of solutions, light diffusion, optical activity, mobility in the electric field, absorption of UV rays, solubility in water).

-11. Stability factors of protein solutions (charge of the protein, hydrate shell, molecular weight, molecule shape).
-Isoelectric state.

-12. Separation and purification methods for proteins: "salting-out", chromatography (affinity, gel chromatography), electrophoresis (paper, PAGE), dialysis, Western-blot.
-Principles.

-13. Compound (conjugated) proteins, their classification, structure and functions.

-14. Enzymes as protein catalysts.

-15. Modern classification of enzymes and terminology of enzymes (systemic and working names).
+Mechanisms of denaturing factors action. - 10.
+General physical and chemical properties of proteins (viscosity of solutions, light diffusion, optical activity, mobility in the electric field, absorption of UV rays, solubility in water). - 11.
+Stability factors of protein solutions (charge of the protein, hydrate shell, molecular weight, molecule shape).
+Isoelectric state. - 12.
+Separation and purification methods for proteins: "salting-out", chromatography (affinity, gel chromatography), electrophoresis (paper, PAGE), dialysis, Western-blot.
+Principles. - 13.
+Compound (conjugated) proteins, their classification, structure and functions. - 14.
+Enzymes as protein catalysts. - 15.
+Modern classification of enzymes and terminology of enzymes (systemic and working names).
 Enzyme code.
-General characteristic of classes.

-16. The structure of enzymes.
+General characteristic of classes. - 16.
+The structure of enzymes.
 Coenzymes, their classification and role in catalysis.
-Block-structures of the NAD+, NADP+, FAD and FMN.

-17. The mechanism of enzyme action.
+Block-structures of the NAD+, NADP+, FAD and FMN. - 17.
+The mechanism of enzyme action.
 Enzyme kinetics.
 The effect of substrate concentration, pH, temperature on enzyme reaction velocity (molecular mechanism, graphical relationship).
-Michaelis constant (K_m), usage of K_m for predicting the course of biochemical reactions.

-18. Specificity of enzyme action.
-Types of specificity.

-19. Units of enzyme activity.

-20. An active site of the enzyme, its organization.
-The theory explaining the work of the active site.

-21. Structure peculiarities of allosteric enzymes, allosteric center.
-The concept of "key enzymes".

-22. Regulation mechanisms of the enzyme-catalyzed processes rate: regulation of the enzymes amount (synthesis, break-down), enzyme activity, change of the substrate amount, the existence of isoenzymes, association of enzymes into multienzyme complexes, compartmentation of processes.

-23. Regulation of enzyme activity: covalent modification, activators and inhibitors (examples).
-Kinds of inhibition (irreversible and reversible, isosteric and allosteric), characteristic, examples.

-24. Multiple forms of enzymes.
-Examples, their biological role.

-25. Medical aspects of enzymology.
+Michaelis constant (K_m) , usage of K_m for predicting the course of biochemical reactions. - 18.
+Specificity of enzyme action.
+Types of specificity. - 19.
+Units of enzyme activity. - 20.
+An active site of the enzyme, its organization.
+The theory explaining the work of the active site. - 21.
+Structure peculiarities of allosteric enzymes, allosteric center.
+The concept of "key enzymes". - 22.
+Regulation mechanisms of the enzyme-catalyzed processes rate: regulation of the enzymes amount (synthesis, break-down), enzyme activity, change of the substrate amount, the existence of isoenzymes, association of enzymes into multienzyme complexes, compartmentation of processes. - 23.
+Regulation of enzyme activity: covalent modification, activators and inhibitors (examples).
+Kinds of inhibition (irreversible and reversible, isosteric and allosteric), characteristic, examples. - 24.
+Isoenzymes.
+Examples, their biological role. - 25.
+Medical aspects of enzymology.
 Examples of enzymes and inhibitors usage in diagnosis and treatment.

 7. INTRODUCTION TO METABOLISM.
 CENTRAL METABOLIC PATHWAYS (OXIDATIVE DECARBOXILATION OF PYRUVATE.
-CITRIC ACID CYCLE)
+CITRIC ACID CYCLE).
+EVALUATION OF TCA CYCLE FUNCTIONING